ChainwaveSolutions/ProjectDetails/Chainwave Solutions Anti-Money Laundering (AML) Policy.md

 ---

 **Approval and Adoption**
-This AML Policy has been approved by the Board of Directors of Chainwave Solutions and is effective as of [Effective Date].
+This AML Policy has been approved by the Board of Directors of Chainwave Solutions and is effective as of August 24 2024.
 All employees, officers, directors, contractors, and third-party agents must comply with the terms of this policy.

 ---